 Use these 6 college success tips, while still having the best 4 years of your life:

 1. Attend Class

 My major required attendance (It counted for 30% of our grade!), so this was an easy one for me.
 I don’t mean it was easy to get up for an 8AM after going out the night before, but I always made sure to go to class and nap later.

 This is something I would strongly recommend you do as well.
 Some professors have participation points you can only earn by attending class or they will hold pop quizzes.
 It may seem like a minor amount you’d be skipping, but if you get a zero on a third of your grade, your test scores will have to be phenomenal to pass!
 Make sure to attend class and pay attention.
 The information will be worth your time.
-And if you need help getting a full night’s sleep before class, check out this article.
+And if you need help getting a full night’s sleep before class, check out my full night sleep tips.

 2. Manage Your Time

 Sometimes I feel like professors get together and think of ways to make their students stress out.
 I would have 3 HUGE projects all due the exact same week (By huge, I mean they’d each have over 50hrs worth of work invested in them).
 Being able to complete things on time wouldn’t be possible if I didn’t manage my time.